Shawn-Nichol/BlueTeam/BTL 1/3. Phishing Analysis/Tactics and Techniques.md

 # Spear phishing
-Whem malicious actors gather information about their target to make their emails more effective.
-Tailoring an email to specific target makes the message more convincing.
+When malicious actors gather information about their target to make their emails more effective.
+Tailoring an email to a specific target makes the message more convincing.

 # Impersonating
 The act of pretending to be someone else.
-This can be used tto tick malicious actors to trick their target into thinking they are someone they know, making them more likley to interact.
+This can be used to tick malicious actors to trick their target into thinking they are someone they know, making them more likely to interact.

 # Typo Squatting
-Typo squatting is the acto fo impersonating a brand or domain name by misspelling it, such as missing letters or including additional ones.
+Typo squatting is the act of impersonating a brand or domain name by misspelling it, such as missing letters or including additional ones.

-Large organizations may chooose to generate a list of similarly named domins, and either uses a monitoring solution to see fi someone has registerred any of them, or they can pay the cost to register them under the buiness name,
+Large organizations may choose to generate a list of similarly named domains, and either use a monitoring solution to see if someone has registered any of them, or they can pay the cost to register them under the business name,

 # Homographs
 A homograph phishing attack is virtually impossible for users to spot.
-THis attack exploits the fact that many different characters look exactly alike.
-These characters are called homographs, and the problem is with how the characters are encoded using unicode.
+This attack exploits the fact that many different characters look exactly alike.
+These characters are called homographs, and the problem is with how the characters are encoded using Unicode.

-Similar looking characters such as Greek O, Latin O and Cyrillic O were not assigned the same code.
-So the latin o and the Cryill o have a different unicode and are therefore different letters.
-I also means domains with those different Os are different domains.
+Similar-looking characters such as Greek O, Latin O, and Cyrillic O were not assigned the same code.
+So the Latin o and the Cryill o have different Unicode and are, therefore, different letters.
+I also mean domains with those different Os are different domains.

 # Sender spoofing
-Is the process of making the sending address in an email look the same as a legitimate email to make the recipients believe it is coming from a genuine sender?
+Is the process of making the sending address in an email the same as a legitimate email to make the recipients believe it is coming from a genuine sender?
 This is typically used with credential harvesters where the attacker wants the recipient to believe the email has actually come from the impersonated company

-The malicious actors sends an email with a "From:" address that appears to be from a source the recipient trusts, such as a well-known brand, work colleague, or family member.
+The malicious actors send an email with a "From:" address that appears to be from a source the recipient trusts, such as a well-known brand, work colleague, or family member.

 # HTML Styling